the plan for the future

 The capitalist spirit of the capitalists ends up determining interest rates because the capitalists end up owning most money and capital while ordinary people at some point are unable or unwilling to borrow more.
 And so the equilibrium interest rate could easily go negative.
 This was overlooked by most economists because they mistakenly believed that everyone has a time preference.

 Strangely enough, negative interest rates are not only a sign of capitalists having difficulty finding profitable investments, but also a sign of trust in the financial system, central banks and borrowers, because investors prefer losing money on government bonds and bank accounts to buying gold.
-This is an issue many economists seem to ignore, most notably those from the Austrian School.
+This is an issue many economists seem to ignore, most notably those who believe that the financial system should collapse.

-Gold may rise in value, but perhaps not as much as many gold bugs think.
-Fiat currency is the most liquid asset and prices are expressed in fiat currency, so that people would prefer fiat currency because it is more predictable what it will buy.
+Gold may rise in value but fiat currency is the most liquid asset and prices are expressed in fiat currency, so that people would prefer fiat currency because it is more predictable what it will buy.
 And negative interest rates indicate deflationary conditions so that fiat currency may not lose value in the future as much as it did in the past.
+Currency may even rise in value relative to gold and other assets.

 Prices may drop because interest costs are in every product and service we buy, in the rents and mortgages we pay as well as in taxes as governments pay interest on their debts too.
 Negative interest rates require trust in the currency and the debtor.
 Many interest rates in Europe are already negative for a while as several European countries have budget surpluses.

 Soon you may get money from the bank for having a mortgage.
-It is already happening in Denmark.
-And the super-rich may end up paying for it.
-That is already happening in Switzerland.
-Don't think this is just temporary.
-We may never see positive interest rates again.
+It is already happening in Denmark.3 And the super-rich may end up paying for it.
+That is already happening in Switzerland.4 Don't think this is just temporary.
+We may soon never see positive interest rates again.

 1. Sapiens: A Brief History Of Humankind.
 Yuval Noah Harari (2014).
 Harvil Secker.